Alessandro-Trasatti/Heston_Simulation_Project_repo/README.md

 It contains as attributs a model <code>HestonModel _model</code>, systematically a HestonModel in our case for the sake of simplicity.
 It contains also a temporal grid <code>Vector _time_points</code>.
 Its methods allow us to get trajectories of the underlying, for instance:
 -the method <code> virtual Vector next_step </code> codes the way with which we move to the next step of a general (virtual) discretization scheme - returns the variance and the spot.
 -the method <code>Matrix path() const</code>, return one trajectory of the asset price and of the variance.
+-the attribute "<code> is_log </code> indicates if the discretization scheme is done on the log asset or the asset.

 ### Class <code>EulerPathSimulatorModified</code>
 **Purpose of the class**: